Fastpacking: Equipment

 On a fastpacking trip luxury items are left at home.
-In addition extra straps can be cut and things made to serve more than one purpose.
-For example, clothes worn during the day are worn at night for extra warmth, which also means a lighter sleeping bag is needed.
+In addition extra straps can be cut and items made to serve more than one purpose.
+For example, clothes worn during the day can be worn at night for extra warmth, allowing for a lighter sleeping bag to be carried.

 Backpack

 Ultralight frameless packs are commercially available in weights ranging from eight to fourteen ounces (200–400 g) and can consist of not much more than a sack with shoulder straps, a return to the simplicity of the rucksack.
 Some fastpackers make their own "ultralight pack".
 A good pack that is suitable for fastpacking needs to be particularly secure and comfortable when moving more quickly at a running or jogging pace.
 For this reason, many fastpackers choose packs that are designed for trail running or even specifically for fastpacking, so it will fit snugly and will not sway, shift around and rub when running.